 Recreation: The minimum of ten (10%) percent of the total park should be left in open space developed for recreation purposes.
 Such developed area shall not include roads, sidewalks, lands under water, or lands having excessive grades and shall be so graded and developed as to have adequate drainage and usability by residents of the park.

+Minimum Number of Housing Sites: The park shall have a minimum of eighty (80) housing sites.

 Site Dimensions: Each manufactured home shall have its own home site which shall be at least forty (40) feet wide and a minimum of three thousand six hundred (3,600) square feet in area.
 A double-wide mobile home shall have a manufactured housing site which shall be at least fifty-five (55) feet wide and a minimum of five thousand five hundred (5,500) square feet in area

-Manufactured homes shall be at least thirty (30) feet from the rear of the nearest manufactured home and twenty-five (25) feet from the side of the nearest manufactured home.
+Distances Between Manufactured Homes: Manufactured homes shall be at least thirty (30) feet from the rear of the nearest manufactured home and twenty-five (25) feet from the side of the nearest manufactured home.

-Manufactured homes shall be placed at least ten (10) feet from the pavement of the access drive.
+Access Drive Setbacks: Manufactured homes shall be placed at least ten (10) feet from the pavement of the access drive.

 Section 9.02.
-MANUFACTURED HOUSING SUBDIVISIONS.
+MANUFACTURED HOUSING SUBDIVISIONS

 Manufactured Housing Subdivisions provided that minimum lot sizes and yard spaces shall be:

+TABLE OF MININUM MANUFACTURED HOUSING LOT SIZES & YARDS